ammarmah/smsFiltering/README.md

 FLASK is a Web Framework which permits to utilize Python script as a server side code.
 The trained model is acting as server while we use (or test) it in the browser by the file home.html

-gaussianNb() is the mathematical function is used, the accuracy obtained is 96%
+gaussianNb() is the mathematical function used, the accuracy obtained is 96%